Kickstart Your Personalization Program With This 4-Step Guide

 Running a Personalization Campaign

-To run a personalized campaign, using a prefered tool, enterprises can design and modify different variations of their website for varied segments they want to target.
+To run a personalized campaign, using a preferred tool, enterprises can design and modify different variations of their website for varied segments they want to target.
 For example, one of the personalized variations of your website could be targeted at mobile traffic.
 This variation can be a modification that displays less content compared to the content that the desktop version displays.
 (The hypothesis is that “mobile users want to go through minimal content.”)

-The first step is to set up target segments within your personalization tool.
+You can also test your personalized experiences by setting up target segments within your personalization tool.
 In VWO, for instance, you can either choose a predefined segment or define a custom visitor segment for different variations.
 Next, set up a conversion goal that you want to track on running the personalization campaign.
 Tracking CTA clicks on a variation that has been personalized or tracking revenue from the personalized home page variation created for business-class travelers—the goal should be exactly what you want to achieve with your personalization efforts.

 When the segmentation is applied to the created or modified variations, you are ready to run your personalization test campaign.